-Food from corn line DAS-59122-7 will be evaluated according to the safety assessment guidelines prepared by FSANZ.
-The safety assessment will include the following:
+Food from corn line DAS-59122-7 has been evaluated according to the safety assessment guidelines prepared by $FSANZ^1$.
+The safety assessment included the following:

 - a characterisation of the genetic modification to the plant; - characterisation of any novel proteins, including their potential toxicity and allergenicity; - a comparative analysis of the key constituents of corn line DAS-59122-7.